bdan-security/open-source-soc/01_Lab_Setup/README.md

 ---

-# 2. Centralised SIEM Deployment — Wazuh Manager
+# 2. Centralised SIEM Deployment: Wazuh Manager

 The Wazuh Manager was installed on the machine with the following IP address: